 Mary, like most of Israel at the time, believed that the Messiah would set up an earthly kingdom.
 The fact that Jesus came to save people from their sins was not fully understood by any of Christ’s followers until after His resurrection.
-Therefore, there was great pain and sorrow for Mary when Jesus died on the cross, but she shared in the joy of His resurrection as all else did.
-Mary was not spared the pain of motherhood and womanhood.
+Therefore, Mary had great pain and sorrow when Jesus died on the cross.
+But she gladly shared in the joy of His resurrection as all else did.
+Thus, Mary was not spared the pain of motherhood and womanhood.

 In His service,